Introduction

 If you are working on some changes in an existing program or adding a piece of code to resolve an issue, you need to make sure your changes do not impact the functioning of other programs or modules.
 In other words, you should not introduce another bug while resolving the current issue.
 You must do an impact analysis and regression test for such changes.

 Let the Software Quality Assurance team test your code to check if all functional requirements are addressed and if they pass successful testing.
-In this case, the team tests each and every client's requirement and document them as success or failure.
+In this case, the team will test each client's requirements and document them as success or failure.
 Failed test cases should be discussed with the developer and the code must be fixed/changed wherever necessary.
 The QA team retests those cases and creates a final report about QA testing.
 Based on this, the QA team creates a report for the management to show the trends of the number of defects over time for the team.
 The number of defects should reduce over time and a repeat of the same defects should not occur.

 There could be cases where a separate QA team is not there for the project.
 In that case, a senior developer should be involved in managing this QA testing.